Did you know? HCC is the largest community college feeder to UMass and Westfield State!

 - Want to speak to one of our transfer counselors?
 Please call 413.552.2498 or email our office and leave your name and contact information, and one of our staff will be in touch within 24 hours.

-- If you would like to schedule an appointment with transfer counselor Mark Broadbent, please click here.
+- If you would like to schedule an appointment with Transfer Counselor Mark Broadbent, please use this calendar if you are a current student.
+If you are not currently enrolled at the college, please click here.

 We look forward to helping you find the right transfer fit for you!